dice-group/dice-embeddings/README.md

 ```
 python main.py --gpus 8 --distributed_backend ddp --path_dataset_folder 'KGs/WN18RR' --model 'Shallom' --max_num_epochs 5
 ```

+6. More examples can be found in run.sh.

 ## How to cite
 If you want to cite the framework, feel free to
 ```